tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 - Excessive use of emphasis
 - Wrong use of capitalization for technical terminologies
 - Incorrect usage of whitespace within text (e.g. space before full stop)

-You can easily check these mistakes if you use a template.
-Generally, if there is a glaring formatting error, I would not comment on the contents of the resume.
+- Excessive space

-Some time ago I advised someone that formatting, grammar and spelling is like body language.
-Body language is very important in communication.
-I do not trust that you know the technology if you cannot even detect suspicious capitalization and nomenclature.
-If you cannot even follow the style of the template, I do not think you can follow the style of our codebase either.
+You can easily check and fix these mistakes if you use a template.
+I recommend using [Jake's Overleaf template](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs).

 Borderline formatting annoyances